raspberrypilearning/create-scratch-account/en/step_1.md

 ![image of Scratch menu bar with Join Scratch highlighted](images/join.png)

 - Create a new username, and make sure that it is not your real name.
-Then create a strong password, mixing characters, numbers, and symbols.
-Then click on **Next**.
+Then, create a strong password, with a mix of characters, numbers, and symbols.
+Then, click on **Next**.

 ![image showing username and password fields filled in for the Scratch sign in](images/username.png)

-- Choose the country you live in from the drop-down menu and then click on **Next**.
+- Choose the country you live in from the drop-down menu, then click on **Next**.

 ![image showing country selection via the drop down menu](images/country.png)